UMAprotocol/docs/docs/getting-started/how-uma-works.md

 sidebar_label: How UMA works
 ---

+To create a synthetic token, developers use UMA's priceless synthetic contract templates to easily deploy the new contract.
+To manage and enforce contracts, the contracts leverage UMA's optimistic oracle known as the Data Verification Mechanism (DVM).
+Below explains how contracts are managed and enforced on UMA.

 ## Managing Token Sponsor Positions

-During the lifetime of the synthetic token, token sponsors may want to deposit additional collateral to their positions so as to avoid liquidation.
+During the lifetime of the synthetic token, token sponsors (people who create new synthetic tokens) may want to deposit additional collateral to their positions to avoid liquidation.
 Sponsors may also want to withdraw excess collateral if the position has moved in their favor.

 Token sponsors can deposit additional collateral at any time.